 - Remove the giblet and neck from the saucepan.
 Strain and reserve the giblet broth.

-- Add some of the broth to the roasting pan and using a spatula or wooden spoon scrape the bottom of the pan.
+- Add about ½ cup of the broth to the roasting pan and, using a spatula or wooden spoon, scrape the bottom of the pan.
 Gently dislodge the browned bits, stirring them into the liquid.

 - Pour the deglazed turkey drippings into a medium skillet over medium-high heat.
-Add the flour, a little bit of broth, and cook, whisking until golden and it makes a smooth paste, about 5 minutes.
+Add the flour, and about ¼ – ½ cup of broth, then cook, whisking until golden and forms a smooth paste, about 5 minutes.

 - Continue adding the giblet broth, a cup at a time, while whisking.
 Bring the gravy to a simmer, whisking often.